kymlu/eating-memories/src/pages/posts/roasted-veggie-pasta-sauce.md

 ---
 > **WHAT VEGGIES SHOULD I USE?**
 >
 > Any veggie will work at any ratio.
-Experiment.
+Experiment with flavours you like or just take whatever's in the fridge.
 Doesn't have to be the ones I list.
 >
-> Examples: zucchini,
+> Examples: zucchini, cauliflower, mushrooms, pumpkin, etc.
 >
 > I like having additional 3-4 kinds of veggies for a variety of flavour and nutrients.
 >